miekg/learninggo/packages.md

     package even

 When running `go doc` this will show up at the top of the page.
-When a package consists out of multiple files the package comment should only appear in one file.
+When a package consists of multiple files the package comment should only appear in one file.
 A common convention (in really big packages) is to have a separate `doc.go` that only holds the package comment.
 Here is a snippet from the official `regexp` package: